 I do at this point have to say that I am immensely grateful to the generous individuals and companies who have already backed my challenge by providing kit, cash and services.
-(Please take a moment to look at my partner page).
 Their vision, faith, and support are invaluable.

 What is the current state of play?